 The planning, development, and maintenance of a comprehensive parks and recreation system cannot be accomplished without a unified administrative structure.
 A web of elected officials, boards, commissions, administrators, staffers, and volunteers is needed to ensure that investments are made soundly and services are delivered efficiently.
 From developing annual budgets to maintaining assets the administrative structure surrounding parks and recreation is vital to current operations and future accomplishments.
 The following section will detail the Village of New Haven's Parks and Recreation Administrative Structure.
-Currently the Village's Park and Recreation services are managed and administered by the following entities: New Haven Village Council (elected), New Haven Planning Commission (appointed), New Haven Parks and Recreation Commission, and the Village of New Haven Department of Public Works (staff).
+Currently the Village's Park and Recreation services are managed and administered by the following entities: New Haven Village Council (elected), New Haven Planning Commission (appointed), New Haven Parks and Recreation Commission (now established as recommended by the previous Parks and Recreation Master Plan), and the Village of New Haven Department of Public Works (staff).